 For starters, look up your local knife laws and find out what legal requirements (if there are any) are regarding carrying fixed blades.

-Once you’re familiar with your local knife laws, make sure you keep abreast of the knife laws in other states.
+Once you’re familiar with your knife laws, make sure you keep abreast of the knife laws in other states.

 Second, set some parameters.
 Taking the information from the knife laws in your state, set a few parameters according to what you need.